velazq/labos/README.md

 ##Media license

-All images and any other media files are under the [Creative Commons CC-BY license](https://creativecommons.org/licenses/by/3.0/).
+All images and any other media files are under the [Creative Commons CC-BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/).

 ---